 Combine fruits to make them more appealing: As suggested with the lingering summer fruits, simple combinations of fruits in a little container are more appealing than just one, especially given the limited choices in the cooler months.
 With any of the following combinations, adding a few raisins or dried cranberries can make them even more appealing:

-- Diced pears or apples with sliced kiwifruit
+- Berries with sliced kiwifruit

 - Pineapple chunks with tiny seedless orange